-What security obligations are imposed on data owners and entities that process PII on their behalf?
+What security obligations are imposed on PII owners and service providers that process PII on their behalf?

 The APPI provides that all PII data users must have in place 'necessary and appropriate' measures to safeguard and protect against unauthorised disclosure of or loss of or damage to the PII data they hold or process; and conduct necessary and appropriate supervision over their employees and service providers who process such PII data.
-What constitute 'necessary and appropriate' security measures are elaborated in many of the administrative guidelines for the APPI.
-For instance, the administrative guidelines prepared by the METI (METI Guidelines) set forth a long list of four types of mandatory or recommended security measures - organisational, personnel, physical and technical measures.
+What constitutes 'necessary and appropriate' security measures is elaborated in many of the administrative guidelines for the APPI.
+For instance, the administrative guidelines prepared by the Ministry of Economy, Trade and Industry (METI Guidelines) set forth a long list of four types of mandatory or recommended security measures - organisational, personnel, physical and technical measures.

-20 Notification of security breach
+20 Notification of data breach